daftcube/orbitlib/documentation/docs/designNotes.md

 OrbitLib was intended to be a highly portable physics and mathematics library.
 Additionally, different projects have different visual styles and needs.
 In order to maintain portability between projects, OrbitLib does not ship with functions for rendering orbits.

 If an OrbitLib user wants a visual representation of their orbits, they must build it their own rendering functions.
-Don't fret though; there are many examples on how to do simple rendering in the Examples section.
+Don't fret though; there is an example of how to render OrbitLib components in the [OrbitLib 101 section](./OrbitLib 101/buildingBasicRenderer.md).
 To make something more robust, we suggest two approaches:

 ### Simple: Keep Everything Small